jundalisay/superb/content/en/research/hume/essays/part-2/2-luxury.md

 The lower house of parliament owes its chief influence to the encrease of commerce which threw the balance of property into the hands of the commons*.

-> *Translator's Note: Hume blames the fall of liberty to the imbalance of the four classes
+> *Superphysics Note: Hume blames the fall of liberty to the imbalance of the 4 classes

 It is therefore wrong to violently blame the refinement in the arts for the fall of liberty and public spirit!